craigrachow/affiliate-marketing-guide/README.md

 [number or how to] simple/easy ways to [achieve a desired outcome] [challenge] [number] reasons you're [not achieving a desired outcome]

+TEMPLATES (put in box)
+Review Template - 3:47:50 of the video

 ## Images Editing Tools